synergycp/scp-whmcs-integration/README.md

  - Click Create a New Product
    - Product Type: Dedicated/VPS Server
    - Module Settings > Module Name: Synergy Control Panel
+   - Configurable Options should include some named: Add On 1, Add On 2, etc. and SSD Bay 1, SSD Bay 2, etc.